javier/data_analytics_devroom_cfp_fosdem_2025/index.md

 * title and subtitle of the presentation
 * short abstract
+* duration of your talk.
+It needs to be either 30 minutes or 10 minutes
 * if you have them (but no pressure otherwise), use the _Links_ section to link to other relevant details (other publications, video of previous talks, ...)
 * use the _Submission Notes_ field to send any extra information